We prioritize readers, not ads. Editorial independence. Free, factual information. A small fee from product links, no

 Dosage of Lion’s Mane – it is typically taken from 500–3000 mg per day.
 The higher doses can be administered in 3 oral doses throughout a day.

 Lion’s Mane Stacks

 - Lion’s Mane + Alpha-GPC – The highest concentration of choline source which is in Alpha GPC seems to magnify the effects of Lion’s Mane and add to the focus, memory retention, and recall.

 - Lion’s Mane (100 mg) + Ashwagandha (200 mg) + Caffeine (100 mg) + L-theanine (200 mg) – The effects of this stack are to promote motivation, relaxation, energy, and focus.
 The mood boost is something to which these nootropics are excellent.

 #8 Oxiracetam for studying

 Oxiracetam is a derivative of the original racetam, piracetam.
 It is stronger than its predecessor and gives more nootropic benefits.
 It also has mild stimulant properties that keep you alert and focused.
 As a cholinergic compound, Oxiracetam affects acetylcholine neurotransmitters in your brain and improves everything from attention span and memory to sensory perception.
 Students will benefit from taking Oxiracetam for logical learning.
 Such as for processing data logic, analysis, facts promoting logic-based thinking, and easier understanding of number-based concepts.
-Oxiracetam is reducing free radicals and oxidative stress, helping to remove excess toxins as calcium that can lead to a drop in memory function in the brain.
+Oxiracetam is reducing free radicals and oxidative stress, helping to remove excess toxins such as calcium that can lead to a drop in memory function in the brain.